jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

   #D- Activate C-ESM-EP atlas by setting Cesmep to TRUE, to a number of years,
   #D- or to SE, TS, Pack or AtEnd.
 This defines the atlas period.
 Defaults to FALSE
   Cesmep=10Y
-  #D- Name of C-ESM-EP 'comparison' to run (defaults to standard_comparison)
+  #D- Name of C-ESM-EP 'comparison' to run (defaults to run_comparison)
   CesmepComparison=run_comparison
   #D- Tell where is C-ESM-EP source code (yet mandatory on spirit)
   CesmepCode=/ccc/cont003/home/igcmg/igcmg/Tools/cesmep/